• Skip to primary navigation

 stir fry the potatoes with the lamb mixture.

-9)Now if you find the mixture to be on the wetter side, add in 1-2 tbsp of breadcrumbs and mix well.
+9)Now if you find the mixture to be on the wetter side, add in 1-2 tablespoon of breadcrumbs and mix well.
 The breadcrumbs will absorb the moisture and make the mixture thick.

-add in 2 tbsp breadcrumbs and mix well.
+add in 2 tablespoon breadcrumbs and mix well.

 Shaping & Coating Cutlet